Rab Butler: After Prague

 After the German occupation of Czechoslovakia on 15 March 1939, Butler, like Chamberlain, was shocked at Hitler's duplicity in breaking the Munich Agreement.
-Driven largely by Halifax, Britain now attempted to deter further German aggression by pledging to go to war to defend Poland and other Eastern European countries.
-The evidence suggests Butler did not support it and would have preferred Poland also to be sacrificed in the interests of peace.
+The evidence suggests Butler did not support Halifax's new policy of attempting to deter further German aggression by pledging to go to war to defend Poland and other Eastern European countries.

 Butler became a member of the foreign policy committee, which agreed to seek an Anglo-Soviet alliance in May 1939, contrary to Chamberlain's and Butler's wishes, but Butler and Horace Wilson persuaded Chamberlain to hamstring the search for an agreement by including a requirement that Britain would not fight without League of Nations approval.
 Throughout the summer of 1939 Butler continued to lobby for closer Anglo-German relations and for Britain to lean on Poland to reach agreement with Germany.

-After the Molotov–Ribbentrop Pact was announced on 23 August 1939, Butler advised against Britain honouring its guarantee to defend Poland against Germany but instead favoured Hitler's proposal to allow Germany to settle matters with Poland as it wished and, in return for concessions over her former colonies, to sign an Anglo-German alliance.
-Oliver Harvey recorded (27 August) that Butler and Horace Wilson were "working like beavers" for "another Munich", but the government eventually agreed to honour the guarantee to Poland.
+After the Molotov–Ribbentrop Pact was announced on 23 August 1939, Butler vainly advised against honouring Britain's guarantee to defend Poland against Germany but instead favoured Hitler's proposal to allow Germany to settle matters with Poland as it wished and, in return for concessions over her former colonies, to sign an Anglo-German alliance.
+Oliver Harvey recorded (27 August) that Butler and Horace Wilson were "working like beavers" for "another Munich".

-As late as early September 1939, with German invasion of Poland imminent, comments in Channon's diary suggest that Butler was sympathetic to last-minute Italian efforts to broker peace and that he and Butler were heartened by a delay in the British declaration of war on Germany.
-In fact, however, the delay in the issuing of the British ultimatum was caused by the lack of agreement with the French over timing.
+As late as early September 1939, with German invasion of Poland imminent, comments in Channon's diary suggest that Butler was sympathetic to last-minute Italian efforts to broker peace and that he and Butler were heartened by the delay in the British declaration of war on Germany caused by lack of agreement with the French over timing.